-Review | We tested the first state ‘vaccine passport’ at Yankee Stadium.
-It’s not quite a home run.
+Review | We tested the first state ‘vaccine passport.’
+Here’s what worked — and didn’t.

 As other states and even private companies work on their own vaccine passports, some of New York’s other choices also deserve scrutiny.
 The state hasn’t been very clear about where, and for how long, we might be required to show a vaccine passport — digital or physical.
 We all expect to need a passport at a border crossing, but will we eventually need a vaccine passport at Starbucks?
 The grocery store?
 Work?
 I found you could technically already use Excelsior Pass to scan your own dinner party guests … if they’d still call you a friend after.

 At Madison Square Garden, which used Excelsior Pass for three games last week, most people still aren’t using the app — but it’s doing the job of being quick.
-“While the numbers are still small, they’ve nearly doubled at every game, which we expect will continue as more people become familiar with the app,” says spokeswoman Kim Kearns.
+“While the numbers are still small, they’ve nearly doubled at every game, which we expect will continue as more people become familiar with the app,” spokeswoman Kim Kearns says.
 “From a technology standpoint, everything has been straightforward, and worked well.”

 As goes New York, so goes the nation?
 Here’s what we can all learn from the early days of Excelsior Pass.